-An approximation of the probability of acceptance of offers can be used in the product pricing process, as done in [7] and [36].
-Analyzing offer prices and their associated estimated probabilities of acceptance is rather intuitive in a product pricing process, because this can help a seller assessing how sales targets can be met.
-In [7], products are priced using a dynamic pricing algorithm which considers an estimated distribution of the buyer reservation price for products of a seller.
+When pricing products, several aspects need to be accounted for.
+First of all, an approximation of the probability of acceptance of offers can be used, as done in (Dasgupta and Hashimoto 2004) and (Walsh et al. 2008).
+Analyzing offer prices and their associated estimated probabilities of acceptance is rather intuitive in a product pricing process, because this can help a seller assess how sales targets can be met.
+In (Dasgupta and Hashimoto 2004), products are priced using a dynamic pricing algorithm which considers an estimated distribution of the buyer reservation price for products of a seller.
 Reversing the cumulative form of this distribution yields a function expressing the proportion of buyers willing to pay the seller a specified price, which can also be interpreted as the probability that a customer accepts an offered price.
 This function can subsequently be used to determine the price expected to yield a specified sales quota.
-In [36], estimated distributions of buyer's private values are used in a similar way.
+In (Walsh et al. 2008), estimated distributions of buyer's private values are used in a similar way.